 On December 1, 2011, the Company executed a Management Agreement with Corridor InfraTrust Management, LLC ("Corridor").
 Under the Management Agreement, Corridor (i) presents the Company with suitable acquisition opportunities consistent with the investment policies and objectives of the Company, (ii) is responsible for the day-to-day operations of the Company, and (iii) performs such services and activities relating to the assets and operations of the Company as may be appropriate.
 The terms of the Management Agreement include a quarterly management fee equal to 0.25 percent (1.00 percent annualized) of the value of the Company's average monthly Managed Assets for such quarter.
-For purposes of the Management Agreement, "Managed Assets" means all of the securities of the Company and all of the real property assets purchased with or attributable to any borrowed funds) minus all of the accrued liabilities of the (1) deferred taxes and (2) debt entered into for the purposes of the definition of Managed Assets, "real property assets of the Company's security portfolio, valued at then current market value.
-For purposes of the definition of Managed Assets, "real property assets of the Company invested, directly or indirectly, in equity interests in or loans secured by real estate and personal property owned in connection with such real estate (including acquisition, impairment charges or bad debts or other similar noncash reserves.
+For purposes of the Management Agreement, "Managed Assets" means all of the securities of the Company and all of the real property assets of the Company (including any securities or real property assets purchased with or attributable to any borrowed funds) minus all of the accrued liabilities other than (1) deferred taxes and (2) debt entered into for the purpose of leverage.
+For purposes of the definition of Managed Assets, "securities" includes the Company's security portfolio, valued at then current market value.
+For purposes of the definition of Managed Assets, "real property assets" includes the assets of the Company invested, directly or indirectly, in equity interests in or loans secured by real estate and personal property owned in connection with such real estate (including acquisition related costs and acquisition costs that may be allocated to intangibles or are unallocated), valued at the aggregate historical cost, before reserves for depreciation, amortization, impairment charges or bad debts or other similar noncash reserves.

-The Management Agreement also includes a quarterly incentive fee of 10 percent of the increase in distributions paid over a threshold distribution equal to\$0.125 per share per quarter.
+The Management Agreement also includes a quarterly incentive fee of 10 percent of the increase in distributions paid over a threshold distribution equal to \$0.125 per share per quarter.
 The Management Agreement also requires at least half of any incentive fees to be reinvested in the Company's common stock.
 A new Management Agreement between the Company and Corridor was approved by the Board of Directors and became effective July1, 2013.
 The new agreement does not change in any respect the terms for determination or payment of compensation for the Manager, does not have a specific term, and will remain in place unless terminated by the Company or the Manager in the manner permitted pursuant to the agreement.